custom-components/zaptec/README.md

     custom_components.zaptec: debug
 ```

-> [!WARNING]
-> The debug logs will contain identifiable information
-> about your Zaptec setup such as login and password.
-Do not share logs without
-> filtering them.

 > [!NOTE]
 > The Zaptec integration logs massive amounts in
 > debug.
 This is nice for finding errors, but it will generate large amount of
 > data if left enabled for long.
 Do not use in production setups.

+#### Redaction filter

+The integration has a *redaction filter* which replaces sensitive information by
+redaction strings.
+E.g. A full Charger UID `184abd73-19c6-bc88-9844-ab3874bf82ed`
+becomes `<--Charger[bf82ed]>`.
+This makes the logs safer to share.

+Each redaction is given a unique name which can be used to trace back the actual
+value.
+At startup the list of redactions will be printed in the logs.
+This
+list must **NOT** be shared.

+#### Sharing debug logs

+> [!WARNING]
+> The debug logs may contain identifiable information about your Zaptec setup
+> such as name or serial numbers.
+The redaction filter is designed to remove
+> most of sensitive information, but it is not perfect.
+Please review any
+> logs before it is shared or made public.
+>
+> The Zaptec entity names might contain sensitive information.
+These are not
+> redacted from the logs.
+E.g. by default name is using the unit serial number,
+> `ZAP123456`.
+You need to evaluate this information before sharing the logs.

 ## Using the integration